superKalo/super-repo/README.md

     });
     ```

-- In case the server returns an Array of items, you can use the following syntax:
+  - Syntax 2: In case the server returns an Array of items, you can use the following syntax:

     ```javascript
     const WeatherRepository = new SuperRepo({